citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 In the past, Citra faced a problem where any copies or operations held at the end of the emulated VRAM were not understood correctly, causing them to be completely ignored.
 This would cause numerous errors in the emulation of games, including some graphics being cut out entirely on HarmoKnight.

-However, by allowing MemoryRef, a wrapper over a pointer to physical memory used for serialization, these values can now be correctly understood and executed.
+By allowing MemoryRef, a wrapper over a pointer to physical memory used for serialization, to hold a past-the-end offset, these values can now be correctly understood and executed.
 This means that the errors previously experienced due to ignored values will be resolved, leading to a more accurate and improved emulation of games on Citra.

 {{< sidebyside "image" ""
     "harmoOld.png=What's happened there?"